shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

     ![](Images/extension.png)

-5. In the Extension page, click on **+Add** button to add an extension that will help you to connect to your machine using your AAD account.
+5. On the Extension page, click on the **+Add** button to add an extension that will help you connect to your machine using your AAD account.

     ![](Images/addexn.png)

-6. Once you are on **Install an extension** page, search for **Azrure AD based SSH Login** extension and select it and click on **Next** button.
+6. Once you are on the **Install an extension** page, search for **Azure AD based SSH Login** extension select it and click on the **Next** button.

     ![](Images/aaadextensfd.png)

-7. You will be redirected to the **Configure Azure AD based SSH Login extension** page, now click on **Review + create** and then **create** button.
-It should start the installation of the extension into your Red hat VM.
+7. You will be redirected to the **Configure Azure AD based SSH Login extension** page, now click on **Review + create** and then **Create** button.
+It should start the installation of the extension into your Redhat VM.

     ![](Images/creasd.png)